Ambita/samhandling_megler_boligbyggelag_docs/README.md

 ### Salgsmelding

-When the object has been sold the broker sends a sales message.
-This message contains all the necessary information for updating data and proceed with clarification and board approval.
+When the object has been sold the broker sends a sales message to the accountant.
+This request message contains all the necessary information needed for updating data and proceed with clarification and board approval.

 #### Request